EmanueleC/DRMM_repro/README.md

 python main.py # execute the model
 ```

 DRMM uses Word2Vec, that generates word embeddings for word in corpus vocabulary.
 Then, they are exploited to generate "histograms" input.
+An histograms contains a map of matching signals between a query and a document.

 An example of cosine similarity between a query and a portion of document: